suryanshsingh2001/echelon-script/README.md

 Experience a comprehensive User Dashboard with full user management powered by Clerk.
 Effortlessly manage profiles, explore order history, and receive tailored recommendations for a user-centric experience.

+- **Complete User Profiles:** Users can create and manage detailed profiles, enhancing community engagement.
+- **Dashboard Overview:** A central hub for users to view and manage events, orders, and personal settings.
+- **Order History:** Track and revisit past event orders with ease.
+- **Social Sign-In:** Sign in conveniently using your Google or GitHub account directly from the User Dashboard.

 ### 2. Event/Echelon Management 🎉

 - **Host Your Vision:** Easily host your own events or join exciting echelons crafted by fellow developers.